nmwsharp/polyscope-docs/py/source/about/contributing.md

 Polyscope is an open-source project, and you are encouraged to contribute!

-Polyscope is first and foremost a C++ library; this Python bindings are just wrappers.
+Polyscope is first and foremost a C++ library; these Python bindings are just wrappers.
 Any significant new features should first be implemented in C++, then wrapped in Python.

 A few high-level guidelines: